Tibetan Kitchen at Chorlton Water Park

 Chorlton Water Park is the pride of South Manchester, a must-go destination for everything from first dates to retired couples walking the dogs and grandkids.
 It’s essentially a big man-made lake, surrounded by woods and featuring a play area and other bits.
 Serene as it gets.

-It’s also, in the main, pretty well to do around here.
-Very few NOS-sniffing hoodies riding around on hacked ebikes in Chorlton.
+It’s also, in the main, pretty well-to-do around here.
+Very few NOS-huffing hoodies riding around on hacked ebikes in Chorlton.

 It’s a spin-off of the mighty Tibetan Kitchen on Upper Chorlton Road, headed up by local character Sonny and his wife Jane.
 That location opened just over ten years ago but they’ve been running pop-ups, festivals and markets since 2006.
 Their Chorlton/Trafford roots go way back.

-Here, the menu is small but mighty: mainly trays of curries and momos, ranging from chicken, beef and vegetables, all a tenner or under.
+Here, the menu is small but mighty: mainly trays of curries and momos, chicken, beef or vegetable-only, all a tenner or under.
 Plus standard fare such as coffee, cold drinks and simple snacks.
 Remember, it’s a small, indie-style operation – if you want more variety, head over to the OG venue, a seven-minute cycle away.

 Service is all very no frills – cardboard trays and wooden sporks – but the food itself has all the requisite frills, and more.
 Right down to the ruched edges on the momos, which legend has it Sonny pinches by hand each and every morning.